You can download a bursary application form here > Free school meals and bursary application form

 Available to young people in care, care leavers, those in receipt of Income Support, Universal Credit, Employment Support Allowance or Universal Credit together with Disability Living Allowance or Personal Independence Payments.

 Core Bursary and Free School Meals

-The Core Bursary can help pay for public transport to college and is worth up to £300 approx. Anyone entitled to the Core Bursary is entitled to Free School Meal funding worth £2.41 for each day in college.
-Available to students whose parents/carers receive one or more of the following:
+Free School Meal funding worth £2.41 for each day in college is available to students whose parents/carers receive one or more of the following:

 - Income Support

 - Support under Part VI of the Immigration and Asylum Act 1999

 - The Guarantee element of State Pension Credit

 - Child Tax Credit, provided they are not entitled to Working Tax Credit and have an annual income (as assessed by HM Revenue and Customs) that does not exceed £16,190